joinself/academy/docs/examples/setup.md

 By completing these setup examples, you'll master:

-- **🆔 Identity Creation**: Generate cryptographically secure Self accounts from scratch
+- **Identity Creation**: Generate cryptographically secure Self accounts from scratch
-- **🔐 Key Management**: Understand how private keys create ownership and security
+- **Key Management**: Understand how private keys create ownership and security
-- **💾 Persistence**: How Self accounts maintain identity across sessions
+- **Persistence**: How Self accounts maintain identity across sessions
-- **📬 Network Integration**: Connect your identity to the Self network for communication
+- **Network Integration**: Connect your identity to the Self network for communication
-- **🔄 Account Lifecycle**: Complete workflow from creation to production use
+- **Account Lifecycle**: Complete workflow from creation to production use

 **⏱️ Time Investment**: 15 minutes to complete all three examples
 **💡 Immediate Result**: Working Self identity ready for messaging and credentials